Sydney New Year's Eve: 2000–2004

 Since 2000, the displays have been fully designed and created by Foti International Fireworks.
-During NYE 2000, a larger than life birthday cake was unveiled well before midnight to celebrate 100 years of Australia as a nation.
-It was placed in front of the northern forecourt of the Opera House on a pontoon.
-At midnight, the cake lit up with a chasing lighting effect running from the bottom of the cake to the top.
+The 2000 celebrations (branded “Millennium Eve”) included a larger-than-life birthday cake on a pontoon barge in front of the Opera House, unveiled before midnight to celebrate 100 years of Australia’s federation.
+At midnight, the cake lit up with a cascading lighting effect running from the bottom of the cake to the top.
 A Federation Star representing 100 years since the federation of Australia appeared on the bridge during the finale.

 On NYE 2001, A dove of peace slowly came into view to speak peace to the world after the September 11th terrorist attacks in New York.

 On NYE 2002, the city buildings were removed from the fireworks displays.
 The 9 pm family fireworks had to be cancelled due to high winds of 90 km/h.
 Those fireworks were then rescheduled to Australia Day, but were cancelled again, this time due to a total fire ban.
-An animated dove appeared on the bridge during the finale.
+Organizers also halted the practice of launching fireworks from CBD skyscrapers after 2002, due to safety concerns in high winds.
+The bridge finale that year featured an animated dove along with the word “PEACE” as a unity message.

 After six years as creative director, Ignatius Jones stepped down in 2002 to be replaced by former Melbourne and Sydney Festival artistic director Leo Schofield.
 Ken Wilby moved on the following year with the event's production manager Ed Wilkinson elevated to the producer role from 2003 to 2005.

 The Sydney Harbour celebrations on NYE 2004.

 On NYE 2003, a fifteen-second countdown was accompanied with the striking of a gong at midnight.
-For the first time, fireworks were launched off the vertical hangers of the bridge in a one-off display.
+For the first time, fireworks were launched off the vertical hangers of the bridge in a one-off display that wouldn't be repeated until NYE 2015.
 From NYE 2004, the first 3D bridge effect was used.
 Also in that year, the fireworks display was viewed as a disco with pop music and a disco ball suspended from the bridge.
 The show concluded with a remix of the national anthem "Advance Australia Fair" combined with folk song "Waltzing Matilda".
 The remix was criticised by politicians; in an interview with 6PR, Prime Minister John Howard stated that he had a "very strong view that the national anthem should be sung and played in a way that facilitates maximum audience participation in its singing", while Leader of the Opposition of New South Wales John Brogden called it '"simply a bad piece of music".